JumpSushi/pagecustomize/README.md

 # Website Customizer

 Website Customizer is an extension for chromium browsers that allows you to customize the appearance of any website.
-You can change the font family, font size, text color, and text capitalization.
-Additionally, you can remove unwanted elements from the page.
+You can change the font family, font size, text color, text capitalization, and add custom CSS.
+Additionally, you can remove unwanted elements from the page and import/export your settings.

 ## Features (not that many, but still have some)